eringrand/eringrand.github.io/about.md

 ##<a name="hire"></a>Hiring
 * [Resume](https://www.dropbox.com/s/8vit837qrfepnpq/resume.pdf?dl=0)
-* Teaching
+* Teaching:
-	*  I've been a teacher's assistant for several introductory astronomy classes and a physics tutor for friends in physics.
+	*  I've been a teacher's assistant for several introductory astronomy classes and a physics tutor for friends.
-* Coding
+* Coding:
-	* Proficient in R and Python.
+	* Proficient in R, SQL and Python.
 Most of my past experience is in IDL and shell scripts.
-Learning SQL.
+Learning SQL

 [Top](#top)